divya-makkar/learn-react/useMemo.md

 ## useMemo syntax
 `useMemo(calculateValue, dependencies)`
 ### params:
-* calculateValue: The function calculating the value that you want to cache.
-Should be a pure function, should take no arguments, and should return a value of any type
+* calculateValue: The function calculating the value that you want to cache [!NOTE]
+> Should be a pure function, should take no arguments, and should return a value of any type
 * dependencies: The list of all reactive values referenced inside of the calculateValue code
 ### returns:
 * On first render: The result of calling `calculateValue` with no arguments